TheWidlarzGroup/react-native-video/README.md

        ref={(ref) => {
          this.player = ref
        }}                                      // Store reference
-       playInBackground={true|false}           // Audio continues to play when app entering background.
-Default false playWhenInactive={true|false}           // [iOS] Video continues to play when control or notification center are shown.
-Default false onBuffer={this.onBuffer}                // Callback when remote video is buffering onEnd={this.onEnd}                      // Callback when playback finishes
+       onBuffer={this.onBuffer}                // Callback when remote video is buffering onEnd={this.onEnd}                      // Callback when playback finishes
        onError={this.videoError}               // Callback when video cannot be loaded